subscribe

 However, that precious breath may be putting you and your family at greater risk than you think!
 Recent studies performed by the EPA have shown that indoor air pollution is ranked in the top five of environmental risks to public health.
 These studies also indicate that the levels of indoor air pollutants are potentially 100 times higher than those found outdoors.

 If you have ever seen the particles of dust floating in a sunbeam, you have some idea of how much particulate is in the air around you.
 Think about your children crawling and playing on carpeting that acts as a great collector of dust mites and other contaminants that can adversely affect their health.
-And, your heating and air conditioning system is collecting even more of these dangerous particles including – mold, fungi, and bacteria in the ductwork which can make things even worse for the elderly, asthmatics, and people with allergies or lung diseases
+And, your heating and air conditioning system is collecting even more of these dangerous particles including – mold, fungi, and bacteria in the duct-work which can make things even worse for the elderly, asthmatics, and people with allergies or lung diseases.
+All important factors of why your air duct cleaning is so critical.

 Why should air ducts be cleaned?